EricBallestero/COMSOL-to-MATLAB-Livelink----Getting-Started-Guide/README.md

 ## Inquiries

-Any inquiries concerning mistakes in the documents provided can be addressed by sending a pull request with your questions/corrections.
+Any inquiries concerning mistakes in the documents provided can be addressed under the discussion tab of this repository.